statechannels/statechannels/readme.md

 ```shell
 yarn commitlint --from=HEAD~1 --verbose
 ```
+For help authoring commits, you can check out https://commitizen.github.io/cz-cli/.
 ### Publishing packages

 All of the public packages in this repository are kept in lockstep.
 Use, e.g.